dvsantoalla/atmospheres/README.md

 - Music that is unique for a moment.
 Disposable, ephemeral art.
 Fluxus, Beuys.
 No one should listen to the same piece twice as they always can access the latest.
 - Music as Ephemera (3)
 - Program music (4).
-In this case the "programme" is the real life events
+In this case the "extramusical narrative" is the real life weather events
 - Computer centred compositional techniques
 - Weather makes us feel time, seasons are the reason for the first calendars.
 Feel the passing of time, different timescales.
 How can we apply these different timescales?